• Ebook

 It's all about the BUTTER!

 For a traditional pie crust, you attempt to fold as much crisco or butter into the flour as possible, without it falling apart.
 For the easiest version of this recipe, you'll be using bread slices.
-Therefore, you need to add lots of extra coconut butter for a crust that tastes crispy and buttery, like the real thing!
+Therefore, you need to add lots of extra coconut oil or butter for a crust that tastes crispy and buttery, just like the real thing!

 Seriously, do not skimp on the butter.
 At worst, it will melt and run through the iron.
-At best, your pie crust will taste like it's homemade!
+At best, your pie crust will taste like it's homemade.

 Dress up the filling!